Specialty Supplements for HSV

 Red Marine Algae

 Red marine algae contain antiviral properties that enhance the immune system and help maintain a proper pH balance.
 Red algae have been used for centuries to prevent and treat pox-like viruses, including Herpes Simplex Virus.
-Studies have proven that red marine algae are more effective than Acyclovir, the leading prescription medication, in relieving HSV-1 and HSV-2 infections with no adverse side effects.
+Studies have shown that red marine algae are more effective than Acyclovir, the leading prescription medication, for treating HSV-1 and HSV-2 infections, with no adverse side effects.
 It can be taken daily as a food supplement.
 However, because it's an immune stimulant, it may aggravate an autoimmune disorder.
-Additionally, if you tend to experience heartburn or gastritis, it may be better to take it with food or consider trying a different brand.
+Additionally, if you experience heartburn or gastritis, it may be advisable to take it with food or consider a different brand.

 Note: In addition to algae, you may be interested in other sea supplements, such as seaweed, a nutrient-dense source of minerals.
 Nori and wakame are low-histamine seaweeds, compared to other seaweeds, that are usually easily tolerated by most.
 However, wakame contains higher levels of iron, which can pose problems for those living with certain health conditions.
 Additionally, viruses "love" an excess of iron.